 I saw Ko-Bizen Sanetsune (真恒 ) at Mori Sensei’s house.
 That was one of the Kantei-to of that day.
 I received Douzen*ᴵ.
-The book written by Honami Koson was used as our textbook.
-Each time I saw a sword at Mori Sensei’s house, I put down the date on the swordsmith’s name in this book where the author explains on him.
+The book written by Hon’ami Koson was used as our textbook.
+Each time I saw a sword at Mori Sensei’s house, I put down the date on the swordsmith’s name where the author describes.
 It was Nov.
 22, 1970.
-The deciding point was a narrow body line, small kissaki (that is Ko-bizen Komaru), kamasu*² (no Fukura), and suguha.
-Kamasu is the condition where the fukura is much less than usual.
-When I think back, it is amazing we could see a famous sword like this one for our study materials.
-Today, I forget things easily, but I can remember each sword I saw in those days.
+It had a narrow body line, small kissaki (that is Ko-bizen Komaru), kamasu*2 (no fukura), and suguha and others.
+Kamasu is the condition where the fukura (arc) is much lesser than usual.
+Thinking back then, it is amazing we could see a famous sword like this one for our study materials.

 Atari—–If the answer is the right on the exact name, you get atari, that is the best answer.

 Dozen —-The second one is dozen.
 The subject sword was made by the family and (or) clan of the right Den.
 It means almost the right answer.
 Dozen is considered very good.
 It indicates the student has a good knowledge of the particular group.